 Barbara Stanwyck movies.
 There have probably been few transformations more striking than that of Ruby Stevens of Brooklyn into Barbara Stanwyck of Hollywood – the highest-paid woman in the United States in 1944.
 Stanwyck, whose film career lasted from the dawn of the sound era to the mid-1960s, is Turner Classic Movies' "Summer Under the Stars" subject on Tuesday, August 19.
-[Barbara Stanwyck movie schedule.]
+(See Barbara Stanwyck movie schedule further below.)

 Personally, I find Barbara Stanwyck one of the greatest film actresses ever; a performer all but incapable of a phony moment on screen.
 Strangely, considering the kinds of roles she played – sometimes sexy, sometimes malevolent, sometimes androgynous, sometimes all three (and more) – I've always found it curious that actresses like Bette Davis, Joan Crawford, and Katharine Hepburn could maintain large followings today while Barbara Stanwyck remains well-known chiefly among Old Hollywood lovers.